cranberrysama/Farmsim/README.md

 - **Depreciation**: Constant annual depreciation is applied to buildings and machinery, but cropland is not depreciated (need update mannually in Assumption.xlsx).
 - **Other Revenue**: Includes additional income such as cotton seed sales (need update mannually in Assumption.xlsx).
 - **Other Assumptions**:
-  For additional assumptions regarding tax computation, interest-related computation, stochastic generation of prices and yields, and the construction of financial statements (including profitability and NPV calculation), please refer to JC's Excel file:
+  For additional assumptions regarding tax computation, interest-related computation, stochastic generation of prices and yields, and the construction of financial statements (including profitability and NPV calculation), please refer to JC's Excel file.

   `FarmSim_Eco-HAWQS_Model_Test2.xlsx`

 ## Required Excel Sheets
 ---